mattpascoe/dotfiles/README.md

 Maybe NIX can simply layer into this process.

+My current position is that NIX is too painful a syntax and the ecosystem seems angsty.
+I do like it as a package manager instead of brew.
+For now I'll stick to JUST packages.
+I may look at https://www.chezmoi.io/ as an alternative to this dotfiles repo and setup.sh.
+I do like I can just use my script anywhere tho.

 # Ideas to find a home for
 Interesting zsh 'global' alias option

      alias -g H='| head'  # git log H will show only the first 10 lines of the log

+Also I have a "tools" method for shell functions. look at shell-common and the __tools* functions.